olxios/SmartSec_iOS_Security/README.md

+# THE PROJECT IS NOT MAINTAINED AND HASN'T BEEN TESTED ON IOS 9! #

 # README #

 This is an iOS framework, which incorporates multiple security controls into one framework.
 It was written for a Master's thesis about iOS application security as a proof-of-concept project.